jamesob/jamesob.github.io/_posts/2017-04-11-leaving-segwit-on-the-table.md

 dominance, it doesn't make sense that a significant plurality of a community invested in Bitcoin's success wouldn't be for a SegWit activation.

-I can completely understand arguing over the next steps, and I can understand the desire for increased transaction throughput, but SegWit itself seems like a given.
+I can completely understand arguing over the next steps and I can understand the desire for increased transaction throughput, but SegWit itself seems like a given.